garrandall/popular-music-data/tracks/you-are-in-my-system-robert-palmer.md

 And I'll keep lovin' you
 Oh baby you are in my system,
 I just want you to know that
 You are in my system
 Cut me right down to the wire
-You, ooohh, you're in my system
+You, oh, you're in my system
 Got me burning I'm on fire
 You, you're in my system
 Can't make believe
 You, you're in my system
 You're everything I need
-You, ooohh, you're in my system
+You, oh, you're in my system
 I just want you to know that
 You, you're my system
 Got me burning I'm on fire